 Women as voters and politicians – 1918 to 1919

 Historically, the introduction of women’s suffrage is a consequence of the political and social upheaval at the end of the First World War.
 The decisive factors were the altered political power situation and the strong position of the Social Democrats.
-But women’s suffrage was also the result of the agitation by women – mainly from the Social Democratic Women’s Movement, but also from the liberal women's movement – for the opportunity to participate in politics.
+However women’s suffrage was also the result of the agitation by women – mainly from the Social Democratic Women’s Movement, but also from the liberal women's movement – for the opportunity to participate in politics.